gmulhearn/anoncreds-on-ethereum/README.md

 # Anoncreds on Ethereum Proof of Concept
-Simple project demonstrating how a smart contract could be used as a VDR for anoncreds data (schemas and credential definitions).
+Simple project demonstrating how a smart contract could be used as a VDR for anoncreds data (schemas, credential definitions, revocation registry definitions and revocation status list entries).

 The `anoncreds-smart-contracts-js` directory contains a cookie cutter `hardhat` project for developing and deploying the `AnoncredsRegistry` smart contract.
-Refer to the hardhat generated README for usage of the hardhat project.
+Refer to the hardhat generated README for general usage of the hardhat project.

 Whilst the `eth-anoncreds-rust-demo` directory contains a rust demo binary, which uses `ethers` to connect with a `AnoncredsRegistry` smart contract instance and use it as a VDR in standard anoncreds issuer/holder & verifier/prover flows.

-# Overview
+# Implementation
 To accomplish VDR functionality for immutably storing anoncreds assets, the `AnoncredsRegistry` smart contract has two main features:
-* Storage and retrieval of arbitrary strings (resources), which are uniquely identified by a given ID and authenticated author
+* Storage and retrieval of arbitrary strings (resources), which are uniquely identified by a given `path` and authenticated `author`
 * Storage and (somewhat optimised) retrieval of [Revocation Status Lists](https://hyperledger.github.io/anoncreds-spec/#term:revocation-status-list) for revocation registries.

 ## Arbitrary String Resources
-Relatively simple in implementation, the smart contract stores data in the following map:
+Relatively simple in implementation, the smart contract stores resource data in the following map on the ledger:
 ```solidity
 mapping(address => mapping(string => string)) immutableResourceByPathByAuthorAddress;
 ```